 While configuring a cluster, specify either unicast or multicast options for identifying a node within the cluster:

-Unicast: A unicast cluster requires that you configure the IP addresses of the nodes in the cluster.
-If a server has multiple interfaces, use the internal IP, the one that allows a node to have a direct communication with other nodes.
+A unicast cluster requires that you configure the IP addresses of the nodes in the cluster.
+If a server has multiple interfaces, use the internal IP address that allows the node to communicate directly with other nodes.
 Clustering across different subnets is not supported.

 Because Mule relies on the IP address to identify the server, IP addresses can’t be dynamically assigned using DHCP for servers on a unicast cluster.
 If a server is restarted and uses DHCP to get a new IP address, you must add the server to the cluster using its new IP address.